LuGroupUMN/ICL_Linear_Systems/README.md

 python test.py
 ```

-## 1.2 Test the out-of-domain generalization
+## 1.2 Test the out-of-domain (OOD) generalization with diversity
+We evaluate the OOD generalization when trained on a diverse task distribution, in this example, we sample $D \sim U_d \left[a,b\right]$